opensourcesec/Forager/README.md

 (Invoked with --feeds)

 * 'list' -- Lists all feeds and allows user to choose a single feed to update.
-* 'update' -- Updates all feed modules in feeds.py
+* 'update' -- Updates all feed modules listed in Forager

 Hunting
 ---------